 Time-of-Use pricing (also known as TOU) is pricing based on the time of day and day of the week that energy is used.
 Smart meters that measure hourly energy use make this kind of pricing possible.
 The pricing is determined by the Ontario Energy Board based on how much energy is used and how much energy is available in the province at different times.

 The Ontario Energy Board adjusts the Time-of-Use prices each year on May 1st and November 1st.
-For the current Time-of-Use prices, click here: Time-of-Use Pricing.
+Current Time-of-Use prices.

 Turn your air conditioner up a degree or two during the on-peak periods.